marcustyphoon/marcustyphoon/README.md

 Everything with a sidebar

 - [x] just for fun, try my hand at updating XKit.interface.sidebar, ~~haha, this will go poorly~~
-- [ ] wow that actually worked. okay, refine the css significantly
+- [x] wow that actually worked. okay, refine the css significantly
 - [x] ~~find out where the css actually goes~~ move it to xkit patches
-- [ ] possibly refactor everything from hacky css to construct_react changes? or maybe put it back to normal, haven't decided
+- [x] ~~possibly refactor everything from hacky css to construct_react changes? or maybe put it back to normal, haven't decided~~
-- [ ] check if the hyperlinks, yknow, actually do anything
+- [ ] wait, am I done now??

 Tag Tracking+